-Henley Media Group is not liable for any travel or accommodation expenses incurred by you or your company if a conference is cancelled or postponed.
+We are not liable for any travel or accommodation expenses incurred by you or your company if a conference is cancelled or postponed.
 Your travel insurance may cover cancellation costs.

 All unauthorised photography and the recording of transmitting of audio or visual material, data or information are expressly prohibited.
 You consent to filming and sound recording and photography of the summit as a delegate and you consent to the use by AIDF to any such recording or photography anywhere in the world for promotional, marketing and other purposes.

 Who should I contact if I have additional questions about registration?